tree-sitter/node-tree-sitter/README.md

 // Windows
 const MyLanguage = require('C:\\path\\to\\directory\\tree-sitter-mylanguage');
 ```
-Be sure to re-run `npm install` in your grammar directory before testing each change to the grammar.
+Be sure to re-run 'tree-sitter generate' and `npm install` in your grammar directory before testing each change to the grammar.

 Then you can parse some source code,